Below, we list the potential pros and cons of natural gas energy.

 Flaring at oil fields can also release methane.

-Some sources indicate that 33 percent of total methane emissions come from emissions from the natural gas and petroleum industries
+One report indicates that 33 percent of total methane emissions come from emissions from the natural gas and petroleum industries

-Fracking Might Have Big Environmental Issues
+Fracking Might Lead To Environmental Issues

 There is considerable debate about the environmental damage caused by fracking.

 Some reports indicate it’s safe or does not pose a large risk.

 Other reports indicate that groundwater contamination might be an issue where there is poor transportation, storage and disposal practices for fracking wastewater

 There’s also debate as to whether fracking contributes to micro-earthquakes